 I was defeated, shamed, embarrassed and generally destroyed all in one moment.
 I can’t remember what I said, but whatever it was amounted to “Yes sir.
 I’m sorry.”

-It’s depressing to me when I hear people preaching out of paraphrases that are not translations at all.
+It’s depressing to me when I hear people preaching out of paraphrases that are not proper translations of the Bible.
 They are peoples’ opinions of what the Bible says.
 I say to preachers, “Stop it!”
 But that’s only the beginning of it.
 Far too many Christians are out there offering their opinion on all manner of subjects they know little or nothing about.
 And to them also I say, “Stop it!.

 Jesus claimed to be the truth.
 We are people of the truth.
 If you don’t know what you’re talking about, stay silent and listen to someone who does.